welucas2/spack-archer2/Readme.md

 ## Using spack

 `spack find`:  to view installed packages.
 Se `spack find -h` for options.
 `spack install ${SPEC}` to install a specifick package name.
-A list of packages available on spack can be obtained with `spack list`.
+A list of packages which can be installed with spack can be obtained with `spack list`.

 ### Creating packages